aalemayhu/jamstack-oslo/meeting-planning-22-12-2018.md

 presenters to showcase what they are working on.
 This could be a new feature in your product, open source tool, etc.

+How much time is enough for a lightning talk?

 ### JAMstack social

 This is a soft meetup where the focus is on getting together eating food, enjoying beverages, and talking about tech.

+It would be great if we could make this event inclusive to whoever wants to come.
+Maybe we can find a sponsor for these type of event?

 ## Collaborating with Knut from Sanity and others